National

 “Whoever joins a public office shall, within 60 days from the date of joining the public office, and whoever is engaged in a public office on the date of commencement of this section shall, within 60 days from the date of commencement of this Act, and after that, within 60 days from the date of completion of each fiscal year, submit the updated statement of property in his/her name or the name of his/her family members, along with the sources or evidence thereof, to the body of authority,” reads the Act.

-Since the constitution protects a person’s property, disclosing it depends on personal discretion.
-Article 28 of the constitution mentions the right to privacy.
 “The privacy of any person, his or her residence, property, documents, data, correspondence, and matters relating to his or her character shall, except by the law, be inviolable,” reads the Article.

 They are legally bound to submit the property details to the Prime Minister’s Office, but those submitted details are not legally bound to be made public.
-However, the government formed after the 1990 People's Movement set a tradition of making them public.
+However, the government formed after the 1990 people's movement set a tradition of making them public.

-“It is the moral responsibility of the prime minister and ministers to be transparent by informing the public about their assets when coming into and going out of power,” Koirala told the Post.
+“It is the moral responsibility of the prime minister and ministers to be transparent by informing the public about their assets when coming into and going out of office,” Koirala told the Post.
 “But the ministers may have shied away from this because questions are raised about their assets.”

-Prithvi Subba Gurung, the government spokesperson and minister for communication and information, said the details would be published soon.
+Prithvi Subba Gurung, the government spokesperson and minister for communication and information, said the details would be published “soon”.